luiscmartinez/blog/src/pages/posts/topic/index.md

 key: 'topic'
 ---

-# Discussing main topic of Web blog:
+# MainTop → The Mysterious Universe:

 I will write about own experiences and knowledge of Metaphysics.
 What is meta?
 Meta = over and beyond.
 Metaphysics is the study of "philosophy that deals with the first principles of things, including abstract concepts such as being, knowing, substance, cause, identity, time, and space".